-On August 2011, the News & Observer reported that Chapel Hill-Carrboro City Schools is approaching 105 percent of elementary school capacity, the point at which it can deny new residential development in the district.
-In Chapel Hill, the school system must sign off on new housing plans1.
-Developers must get a Certificate of Adequate Public Schools confirming that the Chapel Hill-Carrboro City Schools can manage the extra children that new housing generates.
+In August, 2011, the News & Observer reported that Chapel Hill-Carrboro City Schools was approaching one hundred and five (105%) of elementary school capacity, the point at which it can deny new residential development in the district.
+As a result, the school system must now sign off on new housing plans.
+In Chapel Hilldevelopers must get a Certificate of Adequate Public Schools confirming that the Chapel Hill-Carrboro City Schools can manage the extra children that new housing generates.
 Additionally, on October 9, 2011, the Chapel Hill Herald reported that, "according to the most recent Opening of Schools Report, three elementary schools and one high school are operating above capacity."
 Consider the following:

-- Carrboro Elementary School, which has a capacity of 533 children, now serves 581 students and is projected to serve 608 children next year. - Glenwood Elementary, which houses the dual language program, serves 539 children despite having a capacity of 423. - Seawell Elementary, which has absorbed intense population growth within its district in the past year, has an original capacity of 466 but is serving 659 children.
+- Carrboro Elementary School, which has a capacity of 533 children, now serves 581 students and is projected to serve 608 children next year. - Glenwood Elementary, which houses the dual language program, serves 539 children despite having a capacity of 423. - Seawell Elementary, which has absorbed intense population growth within its district in the past year, has an original capacity of 466, but is serving 659 children.